idt-advanced-algo/w2/README.md

 ## 2. Instructions

-In this exercise, you are required to define a Hero class in the Hero.hpp file.
-Once the class is defined, implement the logic in main.cpp to test if the Hero class is functioning as expected.
+In this exercise, you are required to define a Hero class in the [utils/Hero.hpp](./utils/Hero.hpp) file.
+Once the class is defined, implement the logic in [main.cpp](./main.cpp) to test if the Hero class is functioning as expected.

 ### Hero Class Specifications